Environmental policy: Democratic policy

-Alternative forms of democracy for environmental policy
+Opinion polls in different countries tend to show majority views that the government is doing too little to protect the environment.

 In political theory, deliberative democracy has been discussed as a political model more compatible with environmental goals.
 Deliberative democracy is a system in which informed political equals weigh values, information, and expertise, and debate priorities to make decisions, as opposed to a democracy based on interest aggregation.
 This definition of democracy emphasizes informed discussion among citizens in the decision making process, and encourages decisions to benefit the common good rather than individual interests.
 Amy Gutmann and Dennis Thompson claimed that reason prevails over self-interest in deliberative democracy, making it a more just system.
 The broad perspective that this discursive model encourages could lead to a stronger engagement with environmental concerns.

 This can be explained more exhaustively with the concept of grass-roots democracy.
 Grass-roots democracy is an approach in which ordinary citizens are in charge of politics, in opposition to 'larger organizations and wealthy individuals with concentrated vested interests in particular policies'.